 The Coir Museum, the Muhuma Beach, the Alleppey beach were the 3 places we explored.
 I can’t get enough of beaches!

-The next day was to be the last day of Alleppey adventure and as I got into my Air Indiaflight, I couldn’t help but make a wish to visit this paradise once more.
+The next day was to be the last day of Alleppey adventure and I couldn’t help but make a wish to visit this paradise once more.